pydata/pydata-sphinx-theme/docs/user_guide/header-links.rst

                "name": "Twitter",
                "url": "https://twitter.com/<your-handle>",
                "icon": "fa-brands fa-square-twitter",
-               # The default for `type` is `fontawesome`, so it is not required in any of the above examples as it shown here
+               # The default for `type` is `fontawesome`, so it is not required in the above examples
            },
            {
                "name": "Mastodon",